kairos-io/kairos-docs/content/en/blog/Kairos-at-FOSDEM-2024.md

 author: Mauro Morales ([Twitter](https://twitter.com/mauromrls)) ([GitHub](https://github.com/mauromorales))
 ---

 Last year [I said](/blog/2023/02/07/kairos-at-fosdem-2023/) you could expect Kairos to engage further during FOSDEM.
 And I'm quite pleased to say that's exactly what we did!
 As part of the open-source ecosystem, we recognize the importance of participating in these types of events.
-We do so because we understand how critical it to go where our users are, but this year we went a bit further and we also reached out to other similar projects.
+We do so, because we understand how critical it is to go where our users are, but this year we went a bit further and we also reached out to other similar projects.

 ## From Free-Lunch to Dog-Fooding: A Culinary Journey in Crafting IaC for Kairos Testing and Building